-This module will introduce students to the research process including the philosophical fundamentals of both quantitative and qualitative traditions and a range of research methodologies.
+This module will introduce students to the research process including the fundamentals of both quantitative and qualitative methodologies and a range of research study designs.

-In addition, the online content that students will experience during this module is designed to encourage independent learning.
+In addition, the online content that will be made available to students is designed to encourage and assist independent learning.

 - Critically evaluate research evidence.

 This module will be delivered through blended learning based on a hybrid model.
-A hybrid model is ‘an educational approach where some individuals participate in-person and some participate online synchronously (at the same time).’
-The tutor(s) deliver sessions and teach remote and in-person learners synchronously using appropriate technology, meaning that the students are taught together in ‘real time’.
+A hybrid model is ‘an educational approach where some individuals participate in-person, and some participate online synchronously (at the same time).’
+The tutor(s) deliver sessions and teach remote and in-person learners synchronously using appropriate technology, allowing students to be taught together in ‘real time’.
 This means some of your teaching sessions will be delivered in-person and some are online synchronous delivery.
 If you are unable to attend in-person, with your Module Leader’s permission, you can attend the in-person teaching session, online synchronously.